Secure remote desktop access with VNC

 Enbable the VNC server in the Raspberry Pi menu by selecting

-enable(this is done manually here, ususally this would be done through the qbee configuration engine).
+enable(this is done manually here, usually this would be done through the qbee configuration engine).

 Download and install the RealVNC viewer for your local computer.
 This runs on Mac OS X, Linux or Windows